Leukocytes and PRP

 The optimal leukocyte concentration in platelet-rich plasma (PRP) remains an area of active discussion within regenerative medicine.
 While published research continues to evolve, Alocuro’s system gives clinicians the flexibility to prepare leukocyte-rich, leukocyte-reduced, or baseline leukocyte PRP from a single device, allowing protocols to be adapted to each clinical application.

-With Alocuro’s PRO-PRP system, practitioners can precisely tailor each preparation to the indication and tissue biology.
+With Alocuro’s PRO-PRP system, practitioners can precisely tailor each PRP preparation to the clinical indication and tissue biology by use of the patented ‘screwpusher’ accessory.
 The system’s unique flexibility allows adjustment of leukocyte inclusion according to the clinical goal.

 This level of control enables clinicians to:

-• Avoid unnecessary inflammation in joints, aesthetic treatments, and chronic tendon conditions
+Avoid unnecessary inflammation in joints, and chronic tendon conditions

 In regenerative medicine, customisation is essential.
 Alocuro makes it simple, allowing practitioners to deliver biologically appropriate PRP for every patient and every stage of healing.